 Available in ebook and print from Riptide Publishing, as well as Amazon, B&N, and the usual 3rd-party suspects.
-You can read a super-long excerpt on the Riptide website.
 The first chapter is included below for your reading pleasure 🙂

 Finalist: Best LGBT SF/F/Horror in the 28th Annual Lambda Literary Awards!

 - Buy from Riptide Publishing.

 - Buy from Kobo.

 Seven thousand meters below the ocean’s surface, the crew of the BathyTech 3 mineral mining facility has found something remarkable: a rock-like sphere of unknown material and origin.